Saturday, August 8, 2015

 on 115 Plumb Street

-College Place Historic District there are two of these markers one located at Lelia Ave & Willingham Road the other marker is located at the end of Willingham Road and North Sherrod Avenue
+In the College Place Historic District, there are two of these markers: one at Lelia Ave & Willingham Road, and the other at the end of Willingham Road and North Sherrod Avenue.

-The land on which this district rests was part of the 1818 sale by the Cypress Land Company which established the City of Florence.
-During The Civil War, Confederate soldiers constructed breastworks here for the defense of Florence.
-House construction began in 1907 and thirty-three were built before 1929.
-This lovely neighborhood contains fine examples of Prairie Mission, and English Tudor architecture but the Bungalow style dominates.
+The land on which this district rests was part of the 1818 sale by the Cypress Land Company, which established the City of Florence.
+During the Civil War, Confederate soldiers constructed breastworks here to defend Florence.
+House construction began in 1907, and thirty-three were built before 1929.
+This lovely neighborhood contains fine examples of Prairie Missio, and English Tudor architectur,e but the Bungalow style dominates.
 A tour of the district reveals the excellent condition of the homes, the tree-lined streets, and the comfortable life available here.
 The neighborhood was added to the National Register of Historic Places in 1995.

 Florence's Early Water Tower 1890

 Listed on the National Register of Historic Places, this tower of native stone was completed in 1890 as the foundation for a wrought-iron tank with a capacity of 280,000 gallons of water.
-It is 70 feet high and is located at the highest elevation in the city.
-Water was pumped here from Cypress Creek.
-It was constructed during the Industrial Boom at which time the population of Florence increased from approximately 2,000 in 1887 to over 6,000 in 1889.
+It is 70 feet high and sits at the city's highest elevation.
+Water was pumped from Cypress Creek here.
+It was constructed during the Industrial Boom, when Florence's population increased from approximately 2,000 in 1887 to over 6,000 in 1889.
 It was replaced by the adjoining standpipe in 1935.

-Ante-Bellum Cotton Mills 1840 is located at the intersection of Appleby Blvd and Cypress Mill Road
+Ante-Bellum Cotton Mills 1840 is located at the intersection of Appleby Blvd and Cypress Mill Road.d

-About one mile west of here is the site of the Globe Cotton Factory which was erected on Cypress Creek in 1840.
-By 1857 its operations included three cotton mills, a flour mill, and two corn mills, all powered by the use of three dams.
-By 1860 the factory employed 310 people, including a large number of women and children, at average salaries of $2.50 per week.
+About one mile west of here is the site of the Globe Cotton Factory, which was erected on Cypress Creek in 1840.
+By 1857, its operations included three cotton mills, a flour mill, and two corn mills, all powered by three dams.
+By 1860, the factory employed 310 people, including many women and children, at an average weekly salary of $2.50.
 These mills were burned by the Union Army in May 1863.
-One factory called Cypress Mill was rebuilt after the war, but its operation was never successful.
+One factory, Cypress Mill, was rebuilt after the war, but its operations were never successful.

 Lone Cedar Church of Christ 1898